-Going fast: Buy a demo table at TC Sessions: Robotics & AI 2020 – TechCrunch
+Going fast: Buy a demo table at TC Sessions: Robotics+AI 2020 – TechCrunch

-Startup founders set your sites on TC Sessions: Robotics & AI, which takes place on March 3, 2020.
+Startup founders, set your sites on TC Sessions: Robotics+AI, which takes place on March 3, 2020.
 This annual day-long event draws the brightest minds and makers from these two industries — 1,500 attendees last year alone.
 And if you really want to make 2020 a game-changing year, grab yourself a demo table and showcase your early-stage robotics or AI startup in front of those big names and serious influencers.

 Simply purchase an Early-Stage Startup Exhibitor Package — the price includes four tickets to the event, so bring your crew, flex your networking mojo and take in some of the many discussions throughout the day.
 Get yours before they’re gone — only eight left.

 The day’s programming covers a wide range of crucial issues focused on robotics and AI.
-TC editors conduct in-depth interviews, moderate panel discussions and Q&As with the industries’ leading minds, makers, technologists, researchers and investors.
+TC editors conduct in-depth interviews and moderate panel discussions and Q&As with the industries’ leading minds, makers, technologists, researchers and investors.
 You’ll enjoy workshops, demos and plenty of networking opportunities.

 We’re talking topics that appeal to every hungry startup founder.
 Like a panel discussion on investing featuring Eric Migicovsky, Kelly Chen and Dror Berman — all top VCs in robotics and AI.